GabrielBerg4mini/target-sistemas/README.md

 # target-sistemas
+>Status: Finished

- Resolução do problema passado pela empresa Target Sistemas, para a realização da selitiva da vaga Estágio Análise e Desenvolvimento - Ribeirão Preto - São Paulo
+### Resolution of the problem passed by the company Target Sistemas, for the selection of the vacancy Internship Analysis and Development - Ribeirão Preto - São Paulo

+<p> To solve these exercises, I used the JavaScript programming language. </p>